crocs-muni/tls-warning-collector/README.md

 ## Configuration

 You can change the configuration of the project in the `config.yaml` file.
 By commenting out the line with `#` you can choose which browsers and versions won't be in the dataset.
-(You can take a loot at the example test-versions).
+(You can take a look at the example `test-versions`).

 ## Run